WilliamJohnsonJr/udacity-full-stack-identity-access-mgmt/backend/README.md

 `cd src`
 `flask run --reload`

-Important: I have committed the .env file including the Auth0 Domain URL, API Audience, and Algorithms.
-Normally, this would deliberately be left out of version control for security, but it is included here for Udacity to be able to review.
+Important: If cloning this repo, you will need to add a `src/.env` file including:
+`AUTH0_DOMAIN`
+`ALGORITHMS`
+`API_AUDIENCE`

-Documentation has been omitted for now since the Postman Collection serves as an API reference.
+Documentation has been omitted since the Udacity project utilizes a Postman Collection as part of testing/grading.

 Original README below this line:
 -----------------------------------------------------------------------------------